hoolycrash/trainboard/README.md

 Check it out: [https://trainboard.de.cool/](https://trainboard.de.cool/)

 ## Run this code
-You can run this application locally by simply downloading it and opening it in a web browser of your choice.
+You can run this application locally by simply downloading the newest version from [Release Tab](https://github.com/hoolycrash/trainboard/releases) and opening it in a web browser of your choice.
 It's just JS :)

 Please note: You need a internet connection to fetch data.